 - Some children with severe croup get a harsh, tight sound while breathing in.
 This is called stridor.

-Stridor: A Complication of Croup
+Stridor: Another Health Problem of Croup

 - Stridor is a harsh, raspy tight sound best heard with breathing in